-The mine and process operating costs from the Avino Mine and historical stockpiles are summarized in Table 1-6.
+The mine and milling operating costs for processing materials from the Avino Mine and historical stockpiles are summarized in Table 1-7.
 The costs include operating and maintenance labour together with the operation-associated consumable supplies.
-The cost of electrical power is included in the processing costs.
-The geological component is mostly related to technical labour.
+The cost of electrical power was included in the milling costs.
+The geological component was mostly related to technical labour.
 The San Gonzalo Mine ceased its operation at the end of 2019.
-Avino also ceased processing the materials from the AHAG stockpile after Q1 2020.
-However, as part of the ramp-up of operations, 10,806 t of AHAG stockpile material was processed during Q3 2021.
+As part of the ramp-up of operations, 10,806 tonnes of AHAG stockpile material were processed during Q3 2021.